sansculotte/TOI/README.md

-# TOUI
+# TOI
-Totally Optional User Interface Protocol
+Totally Optional Interface

 It is intended to expose parameters (values) from a host application to a client in a standardized way.